TwelveIterationMods/balm-docs/docs/concepts/runtime.md

 ### Accessing the Balm Runtime safely

-Mods (especially third party non-Balm mods integrating with Balm) should take care not to access the Balm runtime outside of the regular mod lifecycle.
+Third Party Mods, and in some circumstances Balm mods as well, should take care not to access the Balm runtime outside of the regular mod lifecycle.

 For example, you may run into, or cause problems, if you
 - access Balm services on a mixin that runs before mods are loaded